Downtime (Doctor Who): Release

 The film was a direct to video VHS release in 1995.
 A substantial amount of behind-the-scenes material was also intended to be released as a separate VHS entitled The Making of Downtime and was even advertised as such on later video releases but did not materialize.
 The twenty year gap between the VHS and DVD releases was due to rights issues between the three main parties who had funded the initial production.

 Then, in 2015 One Media iP Limited acquired the drama and re-released it as a 2-DVD boxset in November 2015.
 The second disc contains two behind-the-scenes documentaries showing the filming of the drama and the post-production process.

 The release of the DVD edition was met with some controversy when the granddaughter of Mervyn Haisman, who had co-created the Yeti and Brigadier with Henry Lincoln attempted to take legal action to block the release of the DVD, rationalizing that permission had not been sought or renegotiated for the DVD release.
 Additional controversy presented itself in 2012 when Ian Levine attempted to make his own re-edit of Downtime, entitled Downtime Redux which sought to bookend the film with a cameo from 7th Doctor Sylvester McCoy in order to show that it was in fact the Doctor who had been manipulating events the whole time.
 The new edit remains unreleased to this day, primarily due to rights issues with the BBC.

+Reception

+The film received overall mixed reviews from critics.
+Dave Owen of Doctor Who Magazine praised the performance of Nicholas Courtney, stating that he was, "the undeniable star of the show".
+Similarly, Dylan Rees reviewed the film in his book Downtime - The Lost Years of Doctor Who, praising the character arcs of the Brigadier and Victoria, but criticized the Yeti costumes, although he stated the production was "incredibly high for a film of this nature.